 - Nachos, Burritos, Fajitas and Taquitos: Ditch regular salsa for tomatillo salsa as a topping for Mexican food.

-- Enchiladas: Skip the enchilada sauce and use green salsa layered in enchiladas.
+- Enchiladas: Skip the enchilada sauce and layer green salsa in enchiladas!

 - Grains: Stir a bit of salsa into cooked rice or quinoa for a little Mexican flavor and flare!